pantheon-systems/documentation/source/_docs/nginx-access-log.md

 Pantheon uses nginx web servers for optimal performance.
 Log files record the web server events and activities and can help you identify potential issues and gather information about users.

 <Alert title="Note" type="info">
-Requests served by the <a href="/docs/global-cdn">Pantheon Global CDN</a> will not hit the nginx webserver and will not be logged in `nginx-access.log`.
+Requests served by the [Pantheon Global CDN](/docs/global-cdn) will not hit the nginx webserver and will not be logged in `nginx-access.log`.
 </Alert>

 [GoAccess](https://goaccess.io/) is a free, open source utility that creates on the fly server reports by parsing the `nginx-access.log` file.
 Use it to quickly identify the most used browsers and operating systems, or to debug failed requests—all from the command line.